 Agenda for Humanity Transformations

-In his Agenda for Humanity, UN Secretary-General Ban Ki-moon advocates for a number of strategic and normative shifts that are necessary in order to make the Agenda a reality.
+The Agenda for Humanity advocates for a number of strategic and normative transformations that are necessary in order to make it a reality.

 To end and prevent conflict, stakeholders need to: